Warren-esoi/Warren-esoi/README.md

 - 💬 Ask me about coding and computer basics.
 - 📫 How to reach me:warrenesoi0@gmail.com
 - 😄 Pronouns:he/him
-- ⚡ Fun fact:when i drink alcohol you call me alcoholic then whenever i drink fanta i should be called fantastic..
+- ⚡ Fun fact:when i drink alcohol you call me alcoholic then whenever i drink fanta i should be called fantastic.
--->